edlink/docs/guides/v2.0/errors-warnings.md

   "$data": [ ... ],
   "$warnings": [
     {
-      "$code": "WARNING_CODE_EXAMPLE",
+      "code": "WARNING_CODE_EXAMPLE",
-      "$description": "This is a human-readable description of the warning."
+      "description": "This is a human-readable description of the warning."
     }
   ]
 }